LostArtefacts/TRX/docs/tr2/README.md

 - added an option to have Lara boost forward when rolling off one-click steps, similar to TR1
 - added an option to toggle allowing Lara to exit from water horizontally, below, or climbing out onto non-standable slopes
 - added an option to toggle random enemy initial angle adjustment
+- added an option to prevent Lara targeting allies, either with weapons or the skidoo
 - changed inventory to pause the music rather than muting it
 - fixed killing the T-Rex with a grenade launcher crashing the game
 - fixed assault course best times not being retained between game relaunches